leotaillard/btws2016/wp-content/plugins/ewww-image-optimizer/readme.txt

 Try this for starters: http://ewww.io/2014/12/05/pagespeed-says-my-images-need-more-work/

+= The plugin complains that I'm missing something, what do I do?

+This article will walk you through installing the required tools (and the alternatives if installation does not work): https://ewww.io/2014/12/06/the-plugin-says-im-missing-something/

 = Does the plugin replace existing images? =

 Yes, but only if the optimized version is smaller.
 The plugin should NEVER create a larger image.